auliyassyfa/auliyassyfa/README.md

 👋 Hi, I’m auliyassyfa, a student who is working his way to an informatics degree.
-Currently have high motivation to continue developing skills in the field of technology.
+Currently have a high motivation to develop skills in the field of technology.

 - 📚 I’m an active student in the 5th semester majoring in Informatics at Gunadarma University
 - 👀 I’m interested in front-end developer, ui/ux, editing, and design